micahredding/bricks/README.md

 # Usage

 Examine the MYMODULE example module to learn how this works.
+Or duplicate and modify the example module.

 # Reason